This topic covers the manual upgrade process for LabKey Server running on a Windows machine.

 - In the <LABKEY_ROOT>/backup directory, create a new subdirectory to store the backup of your current configuration.
 For instance, you could use a date, or a number that reflects the outgoing version. such as .

-- Back up your resources by moving or copying the following directories to the new backup subfolder:
+- Back up your resources by moving and copying the following directories to the new backup subfolder.
+Note that it is critical that you completely replace the /labkeywebapp, /modules, and /externalModules directories below.

 - Move <LABKEY_HOME>/bin